Three Mistakes People Commonly Make When Returning To Work

 Aim to spend more time meeting with, and talking to, people than you do searching on online for your next job.

 Have you fallen foul of any of these common mistakes?
 Do you have any others you think we should include?
 Please drop me a line and let me know.
 I’d love to hear from you. http://runnethlondon.com/contact/

-This article first featured in the January 2018 edition of the Bubele National Newsletter.
+A version of this article, Three Mistakes Women Commonly Make When Returning to Work, featured in the January 2018 edition of the Bubele National Newsletter.